 Here, I'm wearing the shade Velvet, which is a dark berry shade.
 I applied it straight from the bullet, then blended it a bit around the perimeter of my lips to accentuate that cool blotted effect.
 After that, I pressed my fingers to my lips and patted the color transfer onto my cheeks as a makeshift monochromatic blush.

-I love pairing dark berry lip colors with gold, sparkly eyeshadow, so that's what I did here.
-I'm wearing Bodyography's Crystal Glide Liquid Eyeshadow in Citrine ($20) on my eyelids.
+In the previous photo, I'm wearing Bodyography's Crystal Glide Liquid Eyeshadow in Citrine ($20) on my eyelids.
 I applied it straight from the tube using the doe foot applicator, then I sheered it out using my ring finger for a soft and subtle finish.
-I'm pretty sure that this berry-and-gold look will become my 2019 holiday makeup uniform.
+I'm pretty sure that this berry-and-gold look will become my holiday makeup uniform.